intel/QAT_Engine/README.md

     INIT_ENGINE or will automatically get initialized on the first QAT crypto operation.
 The initialization on fork is enabled by default.

+--enable-qat_skip_err_files_build
+    Enable the skipping of the regeneration of the errors files during the QAT OpenSSL* Engine build process.
+Note that if this option is selected then you must ensure that the files e_qat_err.c, e_qat_err.h & e_qat.txt are present in the QAT OpenSSL* Engine source top directory prior to launching the build process.
+In addition, these existing files must have been originally generated for the OpenSSL* version you are building against.
+    This option is disabled by default.

 --with-cc-opt="parameters"
     Sets additional parameters that will be added to the CFLAGS variable at compile time.

 --with-ld-opt="parameters"
     Sets additional parameters that will be used during linking.

 ```

 ## Using the OpenSSL\* Configuration File to Load/Initialize Engines